Skip to main content.

 Wages Paid in the Café

-That said, most people in the know consider Café Chris, in the Bloemstraat, to be Amsterdam’s oldest, still operating café.
+That said, most people in the know consider Café Chris, in the Bloemstraat, to be the oldest cafe in the Jordaan district of Amsterdam.

 Café Chris opened its doors in 1624.
-One story says that it was built as a ‘lunch facility’ for the builders of the Westertoren.
-(The Westerkerk was built between 1620 and 1632, but the 85-meter tower was not finished until 1638).
-At the time, the café has separate entrances: one for ‘workers,’ and one for ‘masters.’
+The story goes that it was built as a ‘lunch facility’ for the builders of the Westertoren.
+(The Westerkerk was built between 1620 and 1631, but the 85-meter tower was not finished until 1638).
+At the time, the café had separate entrances: one for ‘workers,’ and one for ‘masters.’

 Another story claims that the workers received their wages in this café.
 If so, there is no word on whether this was a brilliant marketing move on the part of the owner, or simply a matter of convenience for the contractor.